-A male Black-naped Fruit Dove Ptilinopus melanospila swallowing a whole ripe Ficus drupacea fig growing in remnant coastal forest at the Tip of Borneo in Kudat District, Sabah.
+A male Black-naped Fruit Dove Ptilinopus melanospila swallowing a whole ripe Ficus drupacea fig growing in remnant coastal forest at the northern Tip of Borneo in Kudat District, Sabah.

 The Black-naped Fruit Dove is an important disperser of fig seeds between the small islands off the coast of Sumatra, Java, Borneo, Mindanao and Sulawesi.
 This fruit dove is an island specialist, and only rarely visits the mainland when fig trees are fruiting.